marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/x86-windows-options.rst

 .. option:: -mdll

   This option is available for Cygwin and MinGW targets.
-It specifies that a DLL-a dynamic link library-is to be generated, enabling the selection of the required runtime startup object and entry point.
+It specifies that a DLL---a dynamic link library---is to be generated, enabling the selection of the required runtime startup object and entry point.